 The Campus Store is located in the Tyler Brown Student Center in the Athletic Complex on Woodward's Main Campus and is your source for Woodward Academy spirit wear, gifts, school supplies, and uniform* and textbook ordering information.
 The Campus Store also has a Snack Bar open to Upper School students and a Copy Services Center.

 The Woodward Consignment Shop was established in 1986 by a forward-thinking group of parents as a way to raise funds for the Academy while also offering a valuable service to parents and students alike.
-We are staffed by parent volunteers who accept consignments of used books and uniforms, and later sell them for half of retail prices.
+The shop, managed by the Parent Community and staffed by parent volunteers, accepts consignments of used books and uniforms, and later sell them for half of retail prices.
 The repurposing of these items supports the Academy’s mission of sustainability.

 Thanks to the dedication of both volunteers and customers, the Consignment Shop has raised over one million dollars since its inception!
 Money generated by the Shop is given back to our students by supporting their social and educational activities, and funds generated are contributed to the Academy as well.

 We look forward to seeing you and helping in whatever way we can as you prepare for the school year.